beyChill/helio/README.md

 - uv - An ultra fast project and package manager.
     - <a title="uv by Atrfal" href="https://docs.astral.sh/uv/getting-started/installation/">uv Astral</a>
-- Some versions of linux (Fedora42) require Xvfb install
+- Some versions of linux (Fedora) require Xvfb install to use Seleniumbase without display error messages in the console
 ```bash
 sudo dnf install xorg-x11-server-Xvfb
 ```